"""

 def horner(coeffs: List[float], degree: int, vr: Vector2) -> Vector2:

-:param coeffs: List of polynomial coefficients in descending order
+:param coeffs: Polynomial coefficients in descending order (modified in-place)

 :param degree: Degree of the polynomial (must be ≥ 2)